-- 1. Without restarting the engine, turn the key to the "on" or "battery charge" position. - 2.
-Begin fanning off the air pressure by pumping the foot brake. - 3.
+- 1. Ensure all brakes are still released (pushed in). - 2.
+Turn the key to the "on" or "battery charge" position without restarting the engine. - 3.
+Begin fanning off the air pressure by pumping the foot brake. - 4.
 Low-air warning devices (buzzer, light, flag) should activate at 60 psi or above.

-You must tell the tester that the low-air warning must activate at 60 psi or above, or you will be immediately disqualified.
+You must tell the tester that the low-air warning must activate at 60 psi or above, or you will be automatically disqualified.